 Interest income consists of interest earned on our cash and cash equivalents and certificates of deposit.
 The primary objective of our investment policy is capital preservation.
-We expect our interest income to increase as we invest the net proceeds from our offerings pending their use in our operations.
+We expect our interest income to decrease as we invest in our clinical development activities and operations.